croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

 1. How to use `"view-join"` and `"view-exit"` events to track connections.
 2. How to use the `viewId` to store view-specific information inside the model.
-3. How to use the replicated `random()` function in the model.
-4. How to directly read from the model without breaking synchronization.
+3. How to directly read from the model without breaking synchronization.
+4. How to use `future()` messages and `model.now()` to schedule actions based on timeouts.
 5. How to use `modelOnly()` to prevent accidentally writing to the model.

 ## Simple Chat Model

   Our Croquet application uses a single Model subclass named `ChatModel`.
-It does two things: It listens for `"view-join"` and `"view-exit"` events coming from the reflector, and it listens for `"newPost"` events coming from the view.
+The model can be thought of as doing four things: it maintains a mapping between the active views and their nicknames; it maintains the history of chat entries; it listens for chat-post or chat-reset events coming from views; and it unilaterally clears the chat after a period of inactivity.

   A `"newPost"` event is sent by a view when its user enters a chat message.
-The event is reflected to all models in the session.
-Each user's model adds it to its chat history, and informs its local view to update its display.
+The event is reflected to the model of all users in the session.
+Each user's model adds the post to its chat history, and informs its local view to update its display.

+  A `"reset"` event is sent by a view when its user types the special string "/reset", or when a newly joining view finds that it's alone, and with a chat history that it played no part in.

   `"view-join"` and `"view-exit"` are system-generated events.
-They don't originate inside your application.
-They come from the Teatime system itself.
-When a new user joins a session, a `"view-join"` event is sent to everyone in the session (including the user who just joined).
-Similiarly, whenever a user leaves, a `"view-exit"` event is sent.
-(The user who just left will not get this event because they are already gone!)
+They don't originate inside your application, but come from the Teatime system itself.
+When a new user joins a session, a `"view-join"` event is sent to the model of everyone in the session (including the user who just joined).
+Similarly, whenever a user leaves, a `"view-exit"` event is sent - though in this case the user who just left will not get the event, because they are already gone!

 ## ChatModel.init()